casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.rst

 is enabled the ``Reference Clock`` drop down provides a list of frequencies that can be used to drive the PLLs to generate the sample clock for the ADCs.
-If ``Enable Tile PLLs`` is not checked, this will display the same value as the ``Sampling Rate`` field indicating the part is expecting an extenral sample clock to drive the ADCs.
+If ``Enable Tile PLLs`` is not checked, this will display the same value as the ``Sampling Rate`` field indicating the part is expecting an external sample clock to drive the ADCs.

 A few behaviors to keep in mind: